-Development drilling is expected to be completed in November 2005.
-Drilling of the development wells has revealed unexpected sealing faults that divide the reservoir into several fault bounded compartments.
+Development drilling was completed in December 2005.
+Drilling of the development wells revealed unexpected sealing faults that divide the reservoir into several fault bounded compartments.

 Oil is absent from all fault compartments in the southern part of the field, but present in those in the north.
 The gas column is present in all fault compartments, substantially as anticipated.
-The structural complexity has required the drilling of pilot holes and some side track wells.
+The structural complexity has required the drilling of pilot holes and some side track wells, leading to higher drilling costs.